 Sadly many in the church today confuse empathy over sympathy which is simply an emotion.
 Consider this illustration.

 Imagine you are visiting a prisoner.
-To sympathize with him would be to go to jail and visit him by sitting behind the glass and talking into a telephone.
+To sympathize with him would be to go to jail and visit him by sitting behind the glass and talking on a telephone.
 You both see each other but can’t touch.
 You are reaching out to him, but you retain a safe distance for your own protection.
 If you empathize with the prisoner, of course, you ask the jailer to unlock his cell.
 You enter the tiny room and sit with him on his cot and maybe pray with him.

-The disagreement between Jews and Greeks over the distribution of food occurred in a time the church was growing and the leadership was very busy.
+The disagreement between Jews and Greeks over the distribution of food occurred at a time the church was growing and the leadership was very busy.
 They strongly believed that the ministry of the word deserves top priority.
 Still, they took time off to discuss the issue in detail and approach a solution.
 This is empathy in action.

 II.
 Empathy is Serving:

 At any moment you transform your sympathy to empathy you become a servant to the person you empathize with.
-You throw your interests, freedom, position at his mercy.
+You throw your interests, freedom, and position at his mercy.
 It certainly doesn’t sound pleasant.
 But this is empathy and it keeps the unity.

 Let me finish this segment with another illustration.
-The film “Freaky Friday”, revolves around a middle-aged widow known as Tess Coleman who wants to get married to someone she loves and her 15-year-old daughter Anna who doesn’t want Tess to remarry.
+The film “Freaky Friday”, revolves around a middle-aged widow known as Tess Coleman who wants to get married to someone she loves, and her 15-year-old daughter Anna who doesn’t want Tess to remarry.